headzoo/surf/README.md

 ### Credits
 Surf uses the awesome [goquery](https://github.com/PuerkitoBio/goquery) by Martin Angers, and was written using [Intellij](http://www.jetbrains.com/idea/) and the [golang plugin](http://plugins.jetbrains.com/plugin/5047).
-API documentation was created using [godocdown](https://github.com/robertkrimen/godocdown) by Robert Krimen.

 ### Use Cases